 Let's say you want to advertise a new loyalty program to your existing customers with Google ads.
 Here's how it works:

-|You upload a data file of contact information your customers have given you.
-Use this template and check this article for formatting instructions.||You create or update a campaign to target your Customer Match audience — customers from your uploaded data file who are Google users.||When those users are signed in to their Google account, they see your ads as they use the Search Network, YouTube, and Gmail or when they browse on the Google Display Network.|
+|You create and upload a customer list data file of contact information your customers have given you.
+Use this template and check this article for formatting instructions.||You create or update a campaign to target your Customer Match segment — customers from your uploaded data file who are Google users.||When those users are signed in to their Google account, they come across your ads when they use the Search Network, YouTube, and Gmail or when they browse on the Google Display Network.|

 For more information about how Google uses the data files you upload for Customer Match and how the matching process works, read How Google uses Customer Match data.

 Customer Match is currently available on Search, the Shopping tab, YouTube, Gmail, and Display.

 Google users can control the ads they see on Google services, including Customer Match ads, in their Google Ads Settings.